techdivision/sap-s4hana-connector-doc/README.md

    `npx generate-odata-client -c service-specifications/generator-config.json` to generate the service classes

-This step will connect your SAP S/4 Hana Connector project to the App builder project you created earlier.
+This step will connect your connector project to the App builder project you created earlier.
 Ensure to select the proper Organization > Project > Workspace with the following commands:

 ```bash